mcStargazer/AI-ML-and-DS/README.md

 * (TBD) an LLM fine tuning demonstration.
 * (TBD) a deep learning project to showcase TensorFlow.

-### Notes on Deeper Past
+### Notes on the Deeper Past
 * Between 2008 and 2010, I appear as primary author once, and as co-author three more times from research I did with Dr A. McGovern and my colleagues at the IDEA Lab.
 This work highlights using Support Vector Machines, and contributing to the development of Spatiotemporal Relational Probability Trees.
 You can find the citations by searching on "Collier" at this [publications webpage](https://mcgovern-fagg.org/amy/publications/).
 Citations appear below for convenience:
-  * Collier, Matthew and McGovern, Amy.
+  * *Collier, Matthew and McGovern, Amy.
 (2008).
 Kernels for the Investigation of Localized Spatiotemporal Transitions of Drought with Support Vector Machines.
 Proceedings of ICDM 2008, the 8th IEEE International Conference on Data Mining Workshops.
 Pisa, Italy.
-15-19 December 2008, pages 359-368.
+15-19 December 2008, pages 359-368.*
   * McGovern, Amy; Hiers, Nathan; Collier, Matthew; Gagne II, David J. and Brown, Rodger A. (2008).
 Spatiotemporal Relational Probability Trees.
 Proceedings of the 2008 IEEE International Conference on Data Mining, Pages 935-940.
 Pisa, Italy.
 15-19 December 2008.
   * Gagne II, David John; McGovern, Amy; Hiers, Nathan C.; Collier, Matthew; Brown and Rodger A. (2009).
 Expanding the Spatial Awareness of Spatiotemporal Relational Probability Trees to Improve the Analysis of Severe Thunderstorm Models.
 Preprints of the Seventh Conference on Artificial Intelligence and its Applications to the Environmental Sciences.
   * McGovern, Amy; Supinie, Timothy; Gagne II, David John; Troutman, Nathaniel; Collier, Matthew; Brown, Rodger A.; Basara, Jeffrey and Williams, John.
 (2010) Understanding Severe Weather Processes through Spatiotemporal Relational Random Forests.
 Proceedings of the NASA Conference on Intelligent Data Understanding: CIDU 2010.